 1802 was a difficult year for Lord Nelson.
 Once known as “the fiercest and most brilliant sailor in the whole Navy”, he was now “yellow and shrunken”, but despite his failing health, he would be expected to command the fleet in the Mediterranean when war resumed.
 Now though he had to resolve the immediate problem of a lack of timber.
 Returning from Milford via Carmarthen where they spent a day on 14th August, they arrived back at Monmouth on the 15th.
 On 19th August, they were due to open the Naval Temple at Kymin Hill.

 There were no appointments listed for the intervening days, but the party travelled to Chepstow where Lord Nelson met with one of the leaders of the cartel, John Bowsher.
 Suffice to say, the meeting had a successful outcome as timber trows and other vessels sailed from Chepstow on 22nd August for Plymouth and Portsmouth carrying “the best oak timber the Forest of Dean could supply”.
 (Gill Wright 2012)

 Unfortunately, due to the continuously changing measures, the costs involved reacting to them and the hugely adverse impact of the most recent measures introduced from the Welsh Government, taking effect from Monday 14th December, we regretfully announce we will again have to close our doors until further notice once again.

-We are anticipating open our outdoor areas from Monday 26th April, with accommodation and indoor areas from mid to late May, subject to Welsh Government confirmations.
+We are anticipating open our outdoor areas from Monday 26th April, with accommodation and indoor areas from 17th May, subject to Welsh Government confirmations.